-The SC is advised on the progress of action plan implementation every five years as reported by the Conservator to the Minister.
-This provides the SC with a good opportunity to be updated on the progress of an action plan and assist their determination as to whether reassessment of a species may be required prior to their 10-year review of the action plan.
-During the reporting period, the following implementation reports were provided to the SC:
+The Committee is advised on the progress of action plan implementation every five years as reported by the Conservator to the Minister.
+This provides the Committee with a good opportunity to be updated on the progress of an action plan and to assist their determination as to whether reassessment of a species may be required prior to their ten-year review of the action plan.